This article will be updated regularly.

 But in emergency situations, such as the coronavirus pandemic, the FDA can issue "emergency use authorizations," in which the process is sped up.

-The FDA has issued more than 60 approvals for tests for the detection of the virus and one approval for an antibody test as of April 21.
-Most of these approvals have been given to major testing companies and university labs.
+The FDA has issued more than 60 authorizations for tests for the detection of the virus and one authorization for an antibody test as of April 21.
+Most of these authorizations have been given to major testing companies and university labs.
 These are labs where collected samples can be properly tested.

-None of those companies have been approved for at-home diagnostic testing, and only one — the LabCorp kit — has received approval for at-home sample collection.
+None of those companies have been authorized for at-home diagnostic testing, and only a handful have received approval for at-home sample collection.